Integration by reduction formulae: How to find the reduction formula

+Reference works contain the general forms for recursive integration (see, for example Gradshteyn and Ryzhik).

 How to compute the integral

 To compute the integral, we set n to its value and use the reduction formula to express it in terms of the (n – 1) or (n – 2) integral.
 The lower index integral can be used to calculate the higher index ones; the process is continued repeatedly until we reach a point where the function to be integrated can be computed, usually when its index is 0 or 1.
 Then we back-substitute the previous results until we have computed In.

 Examples

 Below are examples of the procedure.